brev-dev/another_esp8266_sensor_board/README.md

 #### Notes
 - I leave the analog signal reported as raw values, and then calibrate this later (in NodeRed).
 I believe you could also setup the calibration in Tasmota's control interface.
 On the example device, the moisture sensor gave a reading of 605 when dry and 282 when submerged in water.
 An Analog0 reading of 482 therefore corresponds to a moisture level of 38%.
+- When configured as above, power is sent to the moisture sensor when Toggle 2 is set to ON.
+I expect this state to survive reboots and deep sleep because Tasmota's [PowerOnState](https://tasmota.github.io/docs/PowerOnState/) is set to 3.
+Unfortunately this isn't happening, so the moisture sensor isn't working by default when the device wakes.
+This is probably fixable within Tasmota's other options (maybe SetOption63?), but for now I've fixed it by adding a retained MQTT POWER2 ON command.
-- Tasmota can proably also be configured to carry-out the watering function when the moisture goes below a certain level.
+- Tasmota can probably also be configured to carry-out the watering function directly when the moisture goes below a certain level.
 However, I carry this out in NodeRed, broadcasting the command to the device by MQTT.

 ### MicroPython